shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 | External CalDAV access       | **Optional reuse**     | **Radicale**                 |
 | Full generic calendar app    | **Do not use as core** | Nextcloud/Cal.diy not needed |

-**So the answer is: build the Intelligence Calendar, but don't build the calendar technology underneath it.**
+**So the answer: build the Intelligence Calendar, but don't build the calendar technology underneath it.**

 The genuinely unique portion—the intelligence layer—should be ours.
 The commodity pieces such as month/week/calendar rendering, RFC recurrence calculations, ICS import/export, and durable workflow execution should come from established open-source projects.

-I think **FullCalendar + PostgreSQL custom Intelligence Calendar schema + Python RFC 5545 libraries + Celery**, with a path to **Temporal**, is the strongest architecture for your platform.
+I think **FullCalendar + PostgreSQL custom Intelligence Calendar schema + Python RFC 5545 libraries + Celery**, with a path to **Temporal**, is the strongest architecture for our platform.

 [1]: https://fullcalendar.io/license?utm_source=chatgpt.com "License | FullCalendar"
 [2]: https://dateutil.readthedocs.io/en/stable/rrule.html?utm_source=chatgpt.com "rrule — dateutil 3.9.0 documentation"